0xa1a6b3b0/extended-relativity/theory.md

 We will follow the same method, starting from the most familiar physics and drilling down until we reach bedrock.

-**The key result:** The entire framework culminates in a single equation—the *boundary field equation* □b = κρ_s—which provides a unified description of gravity and quantum mechanics.
-The boundary field gives the scalar sector (gravitational potential, g₀₀); the full tensor structure of general relativity follows from the economy principle via Einstein's equation, as derived in the main text.
+**The key result:** The framework introduces a single object—the *prime boundary field* b(x,t)—that has both continuous structure (smooth gradients → gravitational physics) and discrete structure (prime crossings → quantum physics).
+The boundary field equation □b = κρ_s governs the continuous/gravitational sector, reproducing Newtonian gravity and weak-field GR.
+The discrete prime structure motivates the quantum description of unresolved degrees of freedom.
+The unification is not that QFT is "derived from" the PDE, but that both GR and QFT describe the same underlying boundary viewed at different scales.
 See "The Central Result" and "The Full Tensor Structure" sections.

 ---